 A. Describe your community’s educational program to control free-roaming cats and/or the manner in which you actively publicize the Cats Indoors! initiative.

 Green Lake has conducted an annual Christmas Bird Count each winter since 1983.
-Typically, we have around 12-20 observers and they record roughly 50-67 different species each year.
-This past winter’s count on Dec.
-31, 2016 totaled 58 species, with an additional four species added during count week.
+Typically, we have around 12-25 observers and they record roughly 50-69 different species each year.
+The count on Dec.
+31, 2020 totaled 70 species, with an additional six species added during count week.

-Many persons in the area also participate in the annual Great Backyard Bird Count.
+Many of our area birdwatchers also participate in the annual Great Backyard Bird Count, with participation encouraged by the Green Lake Bird and Nature Club.

 D. Describe your community-sponsored annual bird festival.
 This must be a multi-day event or a truly exceptional one-day event.

 The City held their first annual Green Lake Bird Festival in the spring of 2013.
-The festival is traditionally held on the last Saturday in April, and the 2016 event was held on April 30th.
-This annual festival has included a Friday evening social gathering, followed by an early-morning field trip at Sunnyside Conservancy.
+The festival is traditionally held on the last Saturday in April, and the 2019 event was held on April 26-27.
+This annual festival has included a Friday evening social gathering, followed by an early-morning field trip at a local conservancy property.
 Immediately following the hike there are several bird-related presentations at Town Square in Green Lake during the remainder of the morning.
 The event has been co-sponsored by the Green Lake Bird and Nature Club, and Green Lake’s “Green Team”.
+Unfortunately, the 2020 Green Lake Bird Festival was cancelled, due to COVID concerns and health restrictions.

 G. Provide a link to your community’s Bird City Wisconsin webpage, which must be visible from the main page of your municipal website (it may be located at the first level of a drop down menu on the main page but cannot be any less visible) OR demonstrate that your Bird City effort has a significant social media presence.